 - Pour over fish

-Place fish pieces in a plate.
-Mix the ingredients for the sauce and pour over the fish and let it marinade for 20-30 minutes.
+- Place fish pieces on a plate.
+Mix the ingredients for the sauce and pour over the fish and let it marinate for 20-30 minutes.

-Remove the fish from the marinade, and place the fish in the steamer basket.
+- Remove the fish from the marinade, and place the fish in a steamer basket.
 Reserve the marinade.